Jmaciass1/Elastic_api/README.md

 # Technical Test: Elasticsearch Setup and Testing with Docker

----

 ## Summary

 ### Description

-This technical test aims to assess the candidate's ability to set up an Elasticsearch environment using Docker and Docker Compose, validate the connection and authentication with Elasticsearch, and develop a Node.js script to perform both exact and fuzzy searches in Elasticsearch.
+Node.js API that performs both exact and fuzzy searches in Elasticsearch.

 ### Requirements